What Is 127.0.0.1 Localhost?

 What is Localhost Used For?

-The localhost server environment is mainly used for testing and development purposes.
+The localhost server environment is primarily used for testing and development.
 Read on to learn about some of its everyday use cases.

 Block Sites